 How much do relief teachers get paid in WA?

-If you are a relief teacher in Perth and are working for the Department of Education, you will get paid at an hourly rate.
+If you are a relief teacher in Western Australia and are working for the Department of Education, you will get paid at an hourly rate.
 The pay rate for a beginning casual relief teacher in WA is $43.09 per hour.

 Many states in Australia pay their relief teachers at a daily rate.
 In WA, you are paid at an hourly rate which means that you will get paid extra if you are asked to stay late or finish early.